asamallab/BushySTG/data/EUF_samp_dist_data/README.md

-- Three pickle files 'k3_10000_obtained.pkl', 'k4_20000_obtained.pkl' and 'k5_1000000_obtained.pkl' contains the rankwise frequency distribution
-  data of 10000, 20000 and 1000000 functions respectively.
+- Three pickle files 'k3_10000_obtained.pkl', 'k4_20000_obtained.pkl' and 'k5_1000000_obtained.pkl' contain the rankwise frequency distribution data of 10000, 20000 and 1000000 functions respectively.
 The .pkl file contain data for 3,4 and 5-inputs respectively.